Convoy of Russian peacekeepers drives freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 11.
-A convoy of 17 supply vehicles of Russian peacekeepers have driven along the Lachin-Khankendi road without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 13.
+A convoy of seven vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along Lachin-Khankendi road without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, there are no obstacles for them.